pycom/pycom-documentation/chapter/datasheets/boards/deepsleep/api.md

 #####<function>deepsleep.enable_auto_poweroff()</function>

 This method allows for a critical battery voltage to be set.
-For example, if the external power source (e.g. LiPo Cell) falls below 3.3V, turn off the Pycom Device.
+For example, if the external power source (e.g. LiPo Cell) falls below `3.3V`, turn off the Pycom device.
 This is intended to protect the hardware from under voltage.

 #####<function>deepsleep.enable_pullups(pins)</function>

-This method allows for pullup pins to be enabled.
-For example, if an external trigger occurs, wake the Pycom Device from Deep Sleep. ``pins`` may be passed into the method as a list, i.e. ``['P17', 'P18']``.
+This method allows for pull-up pins to be enabled.
+For example, if an external trigger occurs, wake the Pycom device from Deep Sleep. `pins` may be passed into the method as a list, i.e. `['P17', 'P18']`.

 #####<function>deepsleep.disable_pullups(pins)</function>

-This method allows for pullup pins to be disabled.
-For example, if an external trigger occurs, wake the Pycom Device from Deep Sleep. ``pins`` may be passed into the method as a list, i.e. ``['P17', 'P18']``.
+This method allows for pull-up pins to be disabled.
+For example, if an external trigger occurs, wake the Pycom device from Deep Sleep. `pins` may be passed into the method as a list, i.e. `['P17', 'P18']`.

 #####<function>deepsleep.enable_wake_on_raise(pins)</function>

-This method allows for pullup pins to trigger on a rising voltage.
-For example, if an external rising voltage triggers occurs, wake the Pycom Device from Deep Sleep. ``pins`` may be passed into the method as a list, i.e. ``['P17', 'P18']``.
+This method allows for pull-up pins to trigger on a rising voltage.
+For example, if an external rising voltage triggers occurs, wake the Pycom device from Deep Sleep. `pins` may be passed into the method as a list, i.e. `['P17', 'P18']`.

 #####<function>deepsleep.disable_wake_on_raise(pins)</function>

-This method allows for disabling pullup pins that trigger on a rising voltage. ``pins`` may be passed into the method as a list, i.e. ``['P17', 'P18']``.
+This method allows for disabling pull-up pins that trigger on a rising voltage. `pins` may be passed into the method as a list, i.e. `['P17', 'P18']`.

 #####<function>deepsleep.enable_wake_on_fall(pins)</function>

-This method allows for pullup pins to trigger on a falling voltage.
-For example, if an external falling voltage triggers occurs, wake the Pycom Device from Deep Sleep. ``pins`` may be passed into the method as a list, i.e. ``['P17', 'P18']``.
+This method allows for pull-up pins to trigger on a falling voltage.
+For example, if an external falling voltage triggers occurs, wake the Pycom device from Deep Sleep. `pins` may be passed into the method as a list, i.e. `['P17', 'P18']`.

 #####<function>deepsleep.disable_wake_on_fall(pins)</function>

-This method allows for disabling pullup pins that trigger on a falling voltage. ``pins`` may be passed into the method as a list, i.e. ``['P17', 'P18']``.
+This method allows for disabling pull-up pins that trigger on a falling voltage. `pins` may be passed into the method as a list, i.e. `['P17', 'P18']`.

 #####<function>deepsleep.get_wake_status()</function>

 This method returns the status of the pins at wakeup from deep sleep.
-The method returns a ``dict`` with the states of ``wake``, ``P10``, ``P17``,``P18``.
+The method returns a `dict` with the states of `wake`, `P10`, `P17`, `P18`.

 #####<function>deepsleep.set_min_voltage_limit(value)</function>

-This method relates to the enable_auto_poweroff method and allows the user to specify the minimum power off voltage as a value.
+This method relates to the `enable_auto_poweroff` method and allows the user to specify the minimum power off voltage as a value.

 #####<function>deepsleep.go_to_sleep(seconds)</function>

-This method sends the board into deep sleep for a period of ``seconds`` or until an external interrupt has triggered (see ``set_pullups``).
+This method sends the board into deep sleep for a period of `seconds` or until an external interrupt has triggered (see `set_pullups`).

 #####<function>deepsleep.hw_reset()</function>